vtraag/leidenalg/doc/source/advanced.rst

 Advanced
 ========

-The basic interface explained in the :sec:`intro` should provide you enough to start detecting communities.
+The basic interface explained in the :ref:`Introduction` should provide you enough to start detecting communities.
 However, perhaps you want to improve the partitions further or want to do some more advanced analysis.
 In this section, we will explain this in more detail.